ruby-formatter/rufo/README.md

 # The indent size (default: 2)
 indent_size 2

-# Whether to place commas at the end of a multi-line list (default: true).
+# Whether to place commas at the end of a multi-line list
+#
+# * :dynamic: if there's a comma, keep it.
+If not, don't add it
+# * :always: always put a comma (default)
+# * :never: never put a comma
-trailing_commas true
+trailing_commas :always
 ```

 As time passes there might be more configurations available.
 Please open an